Cars Brands that start with B

 Bedford Vehicles Logo

-Bedford Vehicles was the UK’s leading brand for trucks and commercial vehicles from 1932 to 1986.
-Founded by General Motors subsidiary Vauxhall Motors and based in Luton, Bedfordshire, England.
-The first trucks went under the Bedford Chevrolet brand, but the word Chevrolet was removed from the name after a while.
-In the post-war period, the demand for the brand’s products was very high.
-By the end of the 70s, interest in her began to wane.
-The reorganization led to the abolition.
-The light vans were taken over by IBC Vehicles, and the trucks were bought by David Brown, creating AWD Trucks.
+From 1932 to 1986, Bedford Vehicles was a leading British brand of commercial and commercial vehicles.
+It was founded by Vauxhall Motors, a subsidiary of General Motors, and was based in Luton, Bedfordshire, England.
+The first trucks were produced under the Bedford Chevrolet brand, but after a while, the word Chevrolet was dropped from the name.
+In the postwar period, the demand for the brand’s products was very high.
+By the end of the 70s, interest in it began to wane.
+Reorganization led to its abolition.
+Light vans went to IBC Vehicles, and trucks were bought by David Brown, creating AWD Trucks.

 BeiBen Truck